 Timing Resignation with Annual Bonus Payout

-A question asked was if you leave early (prior to payout), can you expect to get all or some of your bonus earned.
+If you leave early (prior to payout), can you expect to get all or some of your bonus earned?

 In the case of termination (vs. voluntary resignation) in advance of the payout date, you would have more of a chance of receiving some form of bonus payout.